ayushhh11/NamasteReact/README.md

 # browserslist tells for which browsers the code must run.

 # when we have npm no need of cnd links remember to put import and inside script tag in index.html put type='module'

+# Js expressions can be used inside JSX inside  {}.
+For multiple lines of the JSX, it should be inside the () so for Babel to know where the JSX starts and ends.

+# When import is there so it works only when image is in the modules.
+But we can put image in the public folder of the project so that we directly use the path name inside the source.

+# React.Fragment -> behaves like an empty tag, or u can just use empty tag <></>